 Students have opportunities to apply technology tools to some content-specific activities that are related to the students or issues beyond the instructional setting.

-The teacher directs students in the conventional use of technology tools for learning activities that are sometimes related to the students or issues beyond the instructional setting.
+The teacher directs students in the conventional use of technology tools for learning activities that are sometimes related to the students or to issues beyond the instructional setting.

 Students begin to use technology tools on their own in activities that have meaning beyond the instructional setting.